Ski Bumming 101: How to Ski 100+ Days a Year as a College Student in Salt Lake City, UT

 The Hidden Peak tram at Snowbird. | Photo courtesy of SnowBrains

 Let’s talk passes now.
-I’ve always had an Alta or Snowbird pass because I could care less about other Utah mountains.
+I’ve always had an Alta or Snowbird pass because I couldn’t care less about other Utah mountains.
 But that’s just me.
-The mountains in Little and Big Cottonwood Canyon are the closest to the U but are also the busiest.
+Little and Big Cottonwood Canyon mountains are the closest to the U but are also the busiest.
 Saturdays and Sundays are always packed, and if it’s snowing, you are guaranteed to be stuck in hair-pulling traffic in the canyons, often for hours at a time.
 Little Cottonwood Canyon is also subject to frequent closures because of large avalanches that break and bury the road.
-It happens several times every season, and last season LCC was closed for over three days when it got 100″ of snow in a week.
+It happens several times every season, and last season, LCC was closed for over three days when it got 100″ of snow in a week.

 Monday-Thursday, non-holidays, all ages.

-This is an insane deal for students with M/W/F or T/TH class schedules, or for those who work weekends and only ski midweek.
+This is an insane deal for students with M/W/F or T/TH class schedules or those who work weekends and only ski midweek.

 Tele skier Eamon rips down Lightning Ridge at Powder Mountain, Utah. | Photo courtesy of SnowBrains

 It took me a while to figure this out.
-Everybody is different, and you will have to find what works for you.
-I was a communication major and I expect I would have skied less if I was in STEM.
-But I still had friends who were studying engineering, physics, pre-med, and were able to swing 100 days each season.
+Everybody is different, and you must find what works for you.
+I was a communication major, and I expect I would have skied less if I had been in STEM.
+But I still had friends who were studying engineering, physics, and pre-med and were able to swing 100 days each season.
 They were just harder than I was.

 Oh, and one last tip: make sure to find some ski buddies in college who are just as nuts as you are! | Photo courtesy of SnowBrains